pshrmn/curi/packages/curi-react-link/README.md

 While the `pathname` of the location to navigate to will be generated for you, this does not cover over location properties (`search`, `hash`, and `state`).
 You can provide these values using the `details` prop.

 **Note:** You can also include a `pathname` property in the `details` object and it will overwrite the over generated from the `name` prop.

+#### component

+By default, when you render a `<Link>`, an anchor element will be rendered (`React.createElement('a', ...)`).
+However, you can provide your own component to be rendered instead.
+This can be useful for using styled components or using `<button>`s to navigate.

+**Warning:** You can provide any component that you want, but you should stick with an anchor (or a component that renders an anchor).
+There are accessibility issues that can occur when you use other DOM elements as links.

 #### active